Serpentine subgroup: Antigorite variety

 Lamellated antigorite occurs in tough, pleated masses.
 It is usually dark green, but may also be yellowish, gray, brown or black.
 It has a hardness of 3.5–4 and its luster is greasy.
 The monoclinic crystals show micaceous cleavage and fuse with difficulty.
 Antigorite is named after its type locality, the Geisspfad serpentinite, Valle Antigorio in the border region of Italy/Switzerland.

 Bowenite

-Bowenite, a variety of antigorite, is an especially hard serpentine (5.5) of light to dark apple green colour, often mottled with cloudy white patches and darker veining.
+Bowenite, a variety of antigorite, is an especially hard serpentine (5.5) of light to dark apple green color, often mottled with cloudy white patches and darker veining.
 It is the serpentine most frequently encountered in carving and jewelry.
 The name 'retinalite' is sometimes applied to yellow bowenite.
 The New Zealand material is called tangiwai.

 Although not an official species, bowenite is the state mineral of Rhode Island, United States: this is also the variety's type locality.
 A bowenite cabochon featured as part of the "Our Mineral Heritage Brooch", was presented to U.S. First Lady Mrs. Lady Bird Johnson in 1967.

 Williamsite is an American local varietal name for antigorite that is oil-green with black crystals of chromite or magnetite often included.
 Somewhat resembling fine jade, williamsite is cut into cabochons and beads.
 It is found mainly in Maryland and Pennsylvania.